concourse/infrastructure/README.md

 After these have been created, it will revoke any existing keys for the service account and generate a new one, placing it under `keys/`.

+It will also prompt you to ensure that the required secrets have been added to GCP Secret Manager.
+The following secrets must be created:

+* `production-ci-github_client_id` - the client ID of the Github application for authenticating with the CI concourse deployment
+* `production-ci-github_client_secret` - the client ID of the Github
+  application for authenticating with the CI concourse deployment

 Note: after all this is done, the `bootstrap/terraform.tfstate` file needs to be checked in.
 (Be careful not to have any credentials as outputs.)